 A Discussion About iOT and SMART Cities"Doing Things Smart"

-A smart city is an urban area that uses different types of electronic data collection sensors to supply information which is used to manage assets and resources efficiently.
-This includes data collected from citizens, devices, and assets that is processed and analyzed to monitor and manage traffic and transportation systems, power plants, water supply networks, waste management, law enforcement, information systems, schools, libraries, hospitals, and other community services.
+A SMART CITY is an urban area that uses different types of electronic data collection sensors to supply information that is used to manage assets and resources efficiently.
+This includes data collected from citizens, devices, and assets that are processed and analyzed to monitor and manage traffic and transportation systems, power plants, water supply networks, waste management, law enforcement, information systems, schools, libraries, hospitals, and other community services.
 The smart city concept integrates information and communication technology (ICT), and various physical devices connected to the network (the Internet of things or IoT) to optimize the efficiency of city operations and services and connect to citizens.
 Smart city technology allows city officials to interact directly with both community and city infrastructure and to monitor what is happening in the city and how the city is evolving.

-While there are many definitions of a smart city, in general, a smart city utilizes IoT sensors, actuators and technology to connect components across the city, and it impacts every layer of a city, from underneath the streets, to the air that citizens are breathing.
+While there are many definitions of a smart city, in general, a smart city utilizes IoT sensors, actuators, and technology to connect components across the city, and it impacts every layer of a city, from underneath the streets, to the air that citizens are breathing.
 Data from all segments is analyzed, and patterns are derived from the collected data.

 1. Smart energy

 “Lighting is ubiquitous—it’s everywhere that people work, travel, shop, dine, and relax.
-Digital communications and energy-efficient LED lighting are revolutionizing urban lighting infrastructures already in place, transforming them into information pathways with the capacity to collect and share data and offer new insights that enable, and really drive, the smart city,”
+Digital communications and energy-efficient LED lighting is revolutionizing urban lighting infrastructures already in place, transforming them into information pathways with the capacity to collect and share data and offer new insights that enable, and really drive, the smart city,”

 Overall energy usage is also part of a smart city.
 “Many may have experienced this already with the installation of smart meters at their homes.
 But with the rise of home solar power systems and electric vehicles, hardware and software technology will allow for the potential of better grid management, optimization of power production through different sources and distributed energy production.
 Furthermore, buildings that monitor their energy usage actively and report this data to utilities can reduce their costs.
 This will ultimately lead to lower pollution and much better efficiency as cities become more urbanized,